Brent Early Years Inclusion Support Team

 Who we are

-The Early Years Inclusion Support Team is a multi-disciplinary team that includes advisory teachers and health professionals.
-Our work is complemented by a play therapist and therapeutic play practitioner, as well as an occupational therapist, who work as part of the extended team.
+The Early Years Inclusion Support Team is a multi-disciplinary team that includes advisory teachers, early years specialist practitioners and health professionals.

 We provide advice and training to empower special educational needs coordinators (SENCOs) and early years practitioners to respond to the diverse needs of children in their care.
 We work with all early years settings in Brent, including schools, private, voluntary, independent nurseries and childminders, to support the inclusion of young children who have a range of special educational needs and disabilities (SEND) that may be affecting their learning and progress.